— 16 min read

 In addition, whether due to requests not considered by the design team, questions already answered in the original contract, or because they are focused on means and methods, more than one in ten of the RFIs were listed as "unjustifiable."
 Collectively, these unjustified RFIs averaged about $113,400 per project.

 Perhaps the most troubling data uncovered in the Navigent research is that nearly one out of every four RFIs receives no reply.
-Without someone replying and solving the problems associated with an RFI, it can lead to shoddy craftsmanship, improper construction, and even a potentially unsafe structure.
+Without someone replying and solving the problems associated with an RFI, it can lead to shoddy craftsmanship, improper construction and even a potentially unsafe structure.

 With clients becoming more litigious every year, it's vitally important that construction firms build these structures using the full scope and requirements laid forth by the engineers and architects, otherwise, there's a very real chance the construction firm can ultimately face a lawsuit over a poorly constructed building.

-Best practices to improve the RFI process
+Best Practices to Improve the RFI Process

-One of the main causes of RFIs is the lack of communication between architects, engineers, contractors, and other key stakeholders.
 As each of these groups becomes more technical and isolated, the less overlap and interaction occurs between them.
-This siloed nature means the builder at the tail end of the process will need to request information from someone further up the design chain, ultimately leading to a loss of time and working hours, and increased costs.
+This siloed nature means the builder at the tail end of the process will need to request information from someone further up the design chain, ultimately leading to a loss of time and working hours as well as increased costs.

 Generally speaking, most businesses or owners will try to set their RFI best practices and expectations prior to beginning a project.
 These RFI best practices include: